elfry2/kami/README.md

 ## Usage

-To start kami, launch [Neovide](https://neovide.dev) the same way you'd launch any other application, or execute on terminal
+To start kami, launch [Neovide](https://neovide.dev) the way you'd launch any other application, or execute on terminal
 ```bash
 nvim
 ```